justiniantaylor/playground/payroll/README.md

 There are no set up instruction as the application is deployed on AWS:
 [Payslip Calculator Web Application](http://sample-env.m9n5m2yn2r.us-west-2.elasticbeanstalk.com/)

-The code has been documented with javadocs and exists in Github at:
+The code has been documented with javadocs and exists on Github at:
 [Payslip Calculator Source](https://github.com/justiniantaylor/playground/tree/master/payroll)